PrathameshMane22/Bram_program/README.md

 5. Check the summary and click on OK

-6. Using the Testbench file that is attached here you can generate the simulation.
+6. Using the Bram_testbench file that is attached here you can generate the simulation.
+(But this will generate only single sine wave)

+7. Using the Continuous_wave_testbench file that is attached here you can generate the simulation.
+(This will generate a continuous sin wave)
-7. Result of simulation (just for reference)
+8. Result of simulation (just for reference)

 ![image](https://github.com/user-attachments/assets/83a92085-9ad8-41a3-8879-cd6aabe5fd26)